hynguyenduc/Diet-Delight-Frontend/README.md

 # Diet Delight

-A full stack web application by John Fuentes, Hy Nguyen and Branden Chiem.
+A full stack web application by Hy Nguyen

 A capstone project for the Diploma of IT at Coder Academy.